OrdinaryGeeks/Re/README.md

 #CODE

+To add questions go to https://uploadfilestoquizbowl.azurewebsites.net/.
+The file you upload has to be in the format - Question.
+Answer.
+Points.
+Category
+A txt file can have multiple entries by separating them with a newline character

+This Azure App will upload the text file to a blob container on Azure which will trigger an Azure Function that will update the database on the quiz bowl.

 The quizbowl is kind of heavy.
 The signalR example I used triggers events that can cause dependency rerenders.
 Also had instances of stale state that needed an update to show.
 Walked away from a timer for the time being.

 In Quizbowl the important events precede the function that calls them.
 I also tried to order them by logical execution in the signalRConnection file and quizbowl.